wp-sms/wp-sms/readme.txt

 `PUT: wpsms/v1/newsletter` to: `POST: wpsms/v1/newsletter/verify`

 = v5.6 =
-* If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to v3.3.*
+* If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to greater than v3.3

 == Changelog ==
 = v5.9 - **.12.2022 =